Gioye/Time/README.md

+Note: for an unknow error, this is a innocent virus. the problem is the converter.
 # Time
 .cmd file converted to .exe used to know the time
 ## This file is secure and not dangerous and you don't need to delete anything